 Today the Muslim Quarter is one of the main tourist attractions in Xi’an where locals and visitors congregate to eat delicious food and shop for spices.
-Some of the must eat dishes here are:
+Some of the must-eat dishes here are:

 - Meat skewers

-- Cold noodles with sesame and chili
+- Cold noodles with sesame and chilli

 - Biang-biang noodles (flat, wide noodles)